jluebeck/jluebeck.github.io/_posts/2022-1-10-blog-post.md

   <img src="https://raw.githubusercontent.com/jluebeck/jluebeck.github.io/master/images/WordleSolver_v2.png" alt="Wordle solver schematic" width="800" align="center"/>
 </p>

 Here's what the entropy distribution looks like for the top 15 hits in the full Wordle set.
-I found the maximum-entropy initial word for default Wordle is "SOARE" while for expanded wordlists it is "TARES".
+I found the maximum-entropy initial word for default Wordle is `SOARE` while for expanded wordlists it is `TARES`.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jluebeck/jluebeck.github.io/master/images/entropies_full.png" alt="Wordle full set entropies" width="500" align="center"/>
 </p>

 Ties introduced by this maximum entropy method can be resolved with a few heuristics.
-1. Check the non-overlap bin "00000" and pick the guess which minimizes its size.
+1. Check the non-overlap bin `00000` and pick the guess which minimizes its size.
 2. Pick a guess which is also a candidate (important when remaining set very small and few guesses left)
 3. Maximize the entropy of the letters in the guess.
 4. Consider the positional frequencies of the guess letters in the remaining possible answers and maximizes the total positional frequency.